 - 4) Rewrite the sentences, using the words in bold. - 1 Alex knows how to handle children.
-WITH - 2 Can students get a discount at this gym?
-ENTITLED - 3 I won't stop competing because of my injury.
-HOLD - 4 I went to bed and I fell asleep immediately.
-HIT - 5 I was told to focus on improving my social skills.
-HONE - 6 We need to find a new player for our team.
-LOOK-OUT

-- 5) Add a word to make a correct collocation. - 1 to contract 🖾 - 3 excruciating 🙇 - 2 a blinding - 4 to endure 🙇 - \\/4 - 6) Complete the gaps with the correct words.
-The first letters have been given. - 1 Skiing is w m more spectacular to watch than handball. - 2 Yoga at home is not n as good as a gym work out. - 3 Joining a yoga class is i less costly than playing tennis. - 4 Music is by f the the best pick-me-up for Nathaniel.
+WITHAlex is good with children. - 2 Can students get a discount at this gym?
+ENTITLEDAre students entitled to a discount at this gym? - 3 I won't stop competing because of my injury.
+HOLDMy injury won't hold me back from competing - 4 I went to bed and I fell asleep immediately.
+HIT I went to bed and fell asleep as soon as my head hit the pillow - 5 I was told to focus on improving my social skills.
+HONE I was told to hone in on improving my social skills. - 6 We need to find a new player for our team.
+LOOK-OUT We are on a look-out for a new player for our team. - 5 Add a word to make a correct collocation. - 1 to contract malaria - 3 excruciating pain - 2 a blinding headache - 4 to endure pain - 6) Complete the gaps with the correct words.
+The first letters have been given. - 1 Skiing is way more spectacular to watch than handball. - 2 Yoga at home is not nearly as good as a gym work out. - 3 Joining a yoga class is infinitely less costly than playing tennis. - 4 Music is by far the best pick-me-up for Nathaniel. - 5 Greg looks noticeably slimmer than he did last month.